 Settings Guidelines Delete all cookies at session termination For convenience, the system sets persistent cookies on the user's machine to support functions such as multiple sign-in, last associated realm, and the last sign-in URL.
 For additional security or privacy, you can choose not to set them.
 Lockout options Rate Specify the number of failed sign-in attempts to allow per minute.
 Attempts Specify the maximum number of failed sign-in attempts to allow before triggering the initial lockout.
-The system determines the maximum initial time (in minutes) to allow the failed sign-in attempts to occur by dividing the specified number of attempts by the rate.
-For example, 180 attempts divided by a rate of 3 results in an initial period of 60 minutes.
-If 180 or more failed sign-in attempts occur within 60 minutes or less, the system locks out the IP address being used for the failed sign-in attempt.
+The determines the maximum initial time (in minutes) to allow the failed sign-in attempts to occur by dividing number of attempts by the rate.
+For example, 180 attempts divided by a rate of 3 results in an initial perminutes.
+If 180 or more failed sign-in attempts occur within 60 minutes or less, the system locks out the being used for the failed sign-in attempt.
 Lockout period Specify the length of time (in minutes) the system must lock out the IP address.